no-such-anthony/scrapligo-play/README.md

 - workerpool2 - In/Out buffered channels with a results returned channel.
 - workerpool2a - add connection function and host pointers.
 - workerpool2b - add yaml inventory, filter, and write config to file.
+- workerpool3 - waitgroup/(in)channel workerpool combo, storing results in the host pointer